What is counselling?

 Help with mental health.

 People are often referred by their GP for cognitive behavioural therapy to help with anxiety and depression.

 The first meeting.

-The first time we meet is where I take time to find out what your current difficulty is.
+The first time we meet is when I take time to determine your current difficulty.
 This is not just a meeting where I listen, although, of course, I shall listen!

-I shall be able to tell towards the end of our first session, what the problem is, what keeps it going, and what you need to do to make necessary changes.
+Towards the end of our first session, I shall tell you what the problem is, what keeps it going, and what you need to do to make the necessary changes.